System Observability

 Detecting faults in a distributed system is crucial for maintaining reliability.
 Techniques like heartbeat monitoring, failure detectors, and health checks aid in identifying faulty nodes or network failures.
 Once a fault is detected, recovery mechanisms such as automatic restarts, replica synchronization, or reconfigurations can be employed to restore system reliability.

-Reliability in distributed systems can also be enhanced through load balancing and scalability.
-By distributing the workload evenly among nodes and dynamically scaling resources, the system can handle varying demands and prevent bottlenecks.
+Load balancing and scalability can also enhance reliability in distributed systems.
+By evenly distributing the workload among nodes and dynamically scaling resources, the system can handle varying demands and prevent bottlenecks.
 Load-balancing algorithms and auto-scaling mechanisms contribute to overall system reliability.

 Conclusion: